-When you get the opportunity to enjoy the Great Lakes region, consider one of these 5 best Lake Superior backpacking hikes.
+When you get the opportunity to enjoy the Great Lakes region, consider one of these six best Lake Superior backpacking hikes.
 The paths around the lake are traveler-friendly, and beautiful sights await you and your hiking companions.
 Whether you enter from the Midwest or across the Canadian border, there are hundreds of hiking trails for you to enjoy in the Lake Superior area.
 Take a look at some of the best and most hiked ones currently open.

 Lake Superior, the largest of the five Great Lakes, is surrounded by Ontario, Minnesota, Wisconsin, and Michigan.
 More than 200 bodies of water feed into this lake, and it is known as the world's largest freshwater lake.
 Lake Superior's basin was created by volcanic eruptions.
 The shoreline is a wonderful mixture of beaches, rugged rock, and cliffs, and the lake itself is filled with trout, salmon, and brown trout.